AdobeDocs/campaign-classic.en/help/platform/using/ac-glossary.md

 Learn more about [Target approval](../../workflow/using/local-approval.md).
 +++

-+++**Target Data**
++++**Target data**

 Target data is the data stored in the worktable (transition) of a workflow.
 This data is available inside the delivery for personalization of the delivery content or to define the logic of dynamic elements of the delivery.

 Learn more about [Target Data](../../workflow/using/data-life-cycle.md#target-data).
 +++

-+++**Target Mapping**
++++**Target mapping**

-Target Mapping is the mapping of delivery channels to a specific data type.
+Target mapping is the mapping of delivery channels to a specific data type.
 Target mappings define how different delivery channels link to the data fields of a schema.
 It defines how Campaign sends to that data type using a specific field or expression.

 Learn more about [Target Mapping](../../delivery/using/selecting-a-target-mapping.md).
 +++